Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 -

 Lines of credit are typically used to cover short-term emergency expenses.
-Additionally, they are useful when you are unsure how much you will need to borrow.
-Rather than taking out a large loan and paying interest on the total principal, you can opt for a line of credit and only pay interest on the amount that is used.
+Additionally, they are helpful when you are unsure how much you will need to borrow.
+Rather than taking out a large loan and paying interest on the principal, you can opt for a line of credit and only pay interest on the amount that is used.

 -